-Nowadays, medical education mostly focuses on diagnosis and treatment of disease, rather than its prevention and health promotion.
-In an effort to bridge this gap in our school's curriculum, our team has created a Health Education Program.
-According to the World Health Organization (WHO): "Health Education comprises consciously constructed opportunities for learning involving some form of communication designed to improve health literacy and developing life skills which are conducive to individual and community health".
-A key component of this Program is active student participation.
-Health Education activities can play a major role in: (I) assisting medical students in knowing key factors and strategies for prevention, (II) being able to promote individual and societal health, and (III) being able to understand the impact of social determinants of health (e.g. culture, religion, etc.) on health behavior and health.
-Such competencies are deemed necessary by both regulating bodies and medical students themselves.
+Nowadays, medical education mostly focuses on the diagnosis and treatment of disease, rather than disease prevention and health promotion.1 In an effort to bridge this gap in our school's curriculum, our team has created a Health Education Program.
+According to the World Health Organization (WHO), "Health Education comprises consciously constructed opportunities for learning involving some form of communication designed to improve health literacy and developing life skills which are conducive to individual and community health".2 Active student participation is a key component of this.
+Health Education activities can play a major role in assisting medical students to (I) understand key factors and strategies for prevention, (II) promote individual and societal health, and (III) understand the impact of social determinants of health (e.g. culture, religion, etc.) on health behavior and health.1 Such competencies are deemed necessary by both regulating bodies and medical students themselves.3-4